dsccommunity/ConfigMgrCBDsc/README.md

   Groups and adding Distribution Points to the group.
 - **CMSiteSystemServer**: Provides a resource for adding and modifying a Site System Server and its properties.
+- **CMCollectionMembershipEvaluationComponent**: Provides a resource for modifying the SCCM Collection Membership Evaluation Component.

 ### xSccmPreReqs